 While I agree in principle with his last statement, I pointed out several things working against us in that regard.
-We have an international audience; the number of laws on any given subject must be in the thousands, if not millions, and countries are adding new laws all the time.
+We have an international audience with many customer segments to satisfy; the number of laws on any given subject must be in the thousands, if not millions, and countries are adding new laws all the time.

 (NOTE: This is one reason why we feel international standards — like ISO 9001 — are critically important.
 Every market you can think of (but especially food and health care) is heavily regulated in most countries.
 ISO standards do a very good job of harmonizing laws around the world: that is, if a company complies with international standards like ISO 9001, it will very likely comply with relevant regulations, too.)

 It is not possible for us to keep up with all the regulatory changes that go on around the world, so we defer to established authority.
 And, we’re continually getting better with regard to international coverage.
 For instance, in the Finance Policies and Procedures Manual, we don’t just mention GAAP and leave it at that.
 We also include reference to IFSB and explain its importance.
 Rather than restate the applicable rules, regulations, guidelines, etc., we include links to some web sites.
 (I invite you to check out a few legislative web sites.
 If we tried to be all-inclusive, we might never get a product to market and if we did…imagine the shipping charges!)

 We can’t possibly include everything on every subject covered in our manuals.
 In fact, we caution purchasers in our manuals against assuming that our P&P manuals have everything they could possibly need.
 That, and we caution them to have qualified legal counsel check their work prior to implementing and distributing it.